EMBRACE: Shaping Inclusive Opinion Representation by Aligning Implicit Conversations with Social Norms: Experimental Setup

 \subsection{Inclusive Implicit Learning models}

 We evaluate two learning paradigms to assess the model’s ability to internalize subtle opinion cues: 1) post-training using Instruct Tune on implicit conversations using decoder-only LLMs and 2) positive-unlabeled (PU) online learning using linear and shallow neural models trained on Sentence-BERT embeddings.
 In both setups, the training data includes varying proportions of implicit opinion examples, ranging from 10\% to 100\%, to evaluate scalability and robustness.
 Zero-shot and 0\% implicit training settings are included as lower baselines.
 As the implicit opinions usually remain unlabeled or are harder to annotate.
 This case of scarcity of unlabeled examples has been extensively studied as a Positive-Unlabeled (PU) learning scenario~\citep{jung2024fairness-aware-5eb}, with a focus on explicitly mentioning the target group.
 Instead, our study examines another angle of implicit and subtle reference to opinion.
 Thus, we formulate positive samples to include explicitly labeled stances, while unlabeled samples include texts with potential implicit stances (which might be Agree or Disagree).
 We formulate our task as a binary stance classification problem between \texttt{Agree} (positive class) and \texttt{Disagree} (negative class).
 Only these two stance categories are retained during preprocessing.
 In (PU) training, for each assistant response, we concatenate the user and assistant messages (user [SEP] assistant) and represent them using dense semantic embeddings from a Sentence-BERT model (all-MiniLM-L6-v2).
-As for LLMs (Llama3 and Mistral), we used an instruction tuning prompt that includes the context of user implicit opinion (Appendix ~\ref{app:models_expSetup}). \paragraph{Implicit Group Sensitive PU-style setup.} We adopt principles from positive-unlabeled learning~\citep{jung2024fairness-aware-5eb} to handle imbalance and fairness settings between implicit and explicit contextual opinion expressions.
+As for LLMs (Llama3 and Mistral), we used an instruction tuning prompt that includes the context of the user's implicit opinion.
+For reproducibility, we used Mistral-7B-Instruct-v0.3 and LLaMA-3-8B-Instruct models, each fine-tuned with LoRA adapters on implicit conversation data.
+Complete hyperparameters and model parameter sizes are summarized in Appendix~\ref{app:models_expSetup} (Tables 7–8). \paragraph{Implicit Group Sensitive PU-style setup.} We adopt principles from positive-unlabeled learning~\citep{jung2024fairness-aware-5eb} to handle imbalance and fairness settings between implicit and explicit contextual opinion expressions.
 Each example is tagged with a sensitive attribute based on whether the user message expresses an implicit (represented as 0) or explicit (represented as 1) opinion.
-These group indicators are used to handel fairness constraints in PU, ensuring that models maintain comparable false positive rates (FPR) across both implicit and explicit opinions.
+These group indicators are used to handle fairness constraints in PU, ensuring that models maintain comparable false positive rates (FPR) across both implicit and explicit opinions.